Xiangyu-Hu/SPHinXsys/README.md

 ### Install on Windows Visual Studio

-1. Install lastest version Cmake, SmartGit (choose non-commercial option) binary.
+1. Install latest version Cmake, SmartGit (choose non-commercial option) binary.
 2. Build, test and install Simbody

         Downloading from https://github.com/simbody/simbody/releases
-        Unpack to source folder, like: c:\simobody-source
+        Unpack to source folder, like: c:\simbody-source
         Create build folder, like: c:\simbody-build
-        Use Cmake, configure with option Visual Studioi 2017 x64 and then Generate the solution file for VS2017 (Note that install prefix should be a file folder not in system folder.
+        Use Cmake, configure with option Visual Studio 2017 x64 and then Generate the solution file for VS2017 (Note that install prefix should be a file folder not in system folder.
 For example : C:/simbody)
         Right-clicking ALL_BUILD and selecting build
         Right-clicking INSTALL and selecting build
         Set Environment Variable (User Variables) by add an entry SIMBODY_HOME to the simbody directory.